by Tony Vidler

-I’ve been running a terribly unscientific survey to find out if advertising for lead generation is dead for todays advisers.
-Basically the deeply analytical process has consisted of asking advisers continually for the last year whether they are doing any advertising, and whether they are getting any new enquiries from it.
+I’ve been running a terribly unscientific survey to find out if advertising for lead generation is dead for todays financial advisers.
+Basically the deeply analytical process has consisted of me asking advisers continually for the last couple of years whether they are doing any advertising, and what results in the way of new enquiries (or prospects) from it.

-Sadly the answers are mixed….but a trend is emerging based on the collective experiences of a decent number of advisers.
+Sadly the answers are mixed….but a clear trend has been emerging based on the collective experiences of a decent number of advisers.

 The “mixed” part of the answer is that for most advisers there are generally poor results from traditional advertising methods – but there is a clear exception.
 The old Yellow Pages, leaflets in the neighbourhood letterboxes, advertising and running a complementary seminar for strangers, direct mail….that sort of stuff has lost its oomph.
 So have the advisers trying to use it.
 They’ve lost their oomph too.